Shuttle/Shuttle.Core.Container.Tests/README.md

-# Shuttle.Core.ComponentContainer.Tests
+# Shuttle.Core.Container.Tests

-Common tests that are used to verify implementations of the `IComponentRegistry` and `IComponentResolver` interfaces.
+Tests that are used to verify implementations of the `IComponentRegistry` and `IComponentResolver` interfaces.